 7 Ways Self Promotion Hurts Yourself on Social Media

-Many website owners and marketers still assume that self promotion is the best way to gain links and exposure on social media.
+They assume that self promotion is the best way to gain links and exposure on social media.

 You just dump your content on a social site and “done”.

 1. When you share your content yourself nobody else can discover it

 Even on large social networking services you actually tell the algorithm that your content sucks!

-They literally waste them due to their low status on social sites.
+Such accounts literally waste the content due to their low status on social sites.